MIghtyno42/presentation/Delegators/talk.md

 * ````python
 Return
 ````
-	* This is the keyword that returns the entire output at once.
+	* The keyword that returns the entire output at once.
 * ````python
 Yield
 ````
-	* This is the keyword typically used by generators, which yields only one iteration at a time
+	* The keyword typically used by generators, which yields only one iteration at a time

 # Code Example of yield